 We've created a central repository of some of our most popular teaching resources from the various African studies centers across the country.
+Use the dropdown menu to filter resources by the lowest appropriate grade level.
+Click the "Reset" button to go back to all resources.
 Check back frequently for new resources.

 Voices From Africa: Colonized Women Talk Back

 This 3-part lesson introduces students to African women who challenged colonial rule.
 It debunks the myth of the submissive African woman.